AVpres/homebrew-formulae/README.md

 - the **openLTFS** package includes the _libltfs_ C library and its associated _ltfs_, _ltfsck_, _ltfscp_ and _mkltfs_ utilities, as well as the _openltfs_ Bash command-line interface
 - the **openLTO** package is a collection of Bash scripts to manage LTO cartridges with LTFS
 - the **Spoiled\_Apples** package emulates 6502, 680x0 and PowerPC−based Apple computers

-During the development, it’s necessary to be connected to our [extranet](https://reto.ch/cgi-bin/login.pl) before running the following formula, otherwise the patch will not be applied:

-- **vrecord-x** is a [_vrecord_](https://github.com/amiaopensource/vrecord) flavour running on Linux, macOS and Windows

-The official formula by AMIA Open Source is getting closer and closer to our alternate one.
-Currently the only remaining substantial modification is that [HuffYUV encoding](https://github.com/amiaopensource/vrecord/issues/366) is added, because it’s 25% faster than FFV1 encoding.
-Therefore most probably our alternate formula can disappear again in a near future.

 ## Experimental Formulae